 For the BMS program to review an application all of the following must be provided through the Online Graduate Admissions Application.

-Complete the Graduate Programs Online Application, which is a simultaneous application to the BMS Program and to the WSU Graduate School .
-The Graduate Programs Online Application requires you provide basic personal and academic ("Higher Education Record", "Examinations taken or scheduled") information.
+Complete the Graduate Programs Online Application, which is a simultaneous application to the BMS Program and to the WSU Graduate School.
+The Graduate Programs Online Application requires you to provide basic personal and academic ("Higher Education Record", "Examinations taken or scheduled") information.
 Update mail and e-mail addresses should they change.
 It permits you to provide the required Statement of Purpose (or Personal Statement).
-It permits you to identify individuals who will provide references, who can submit their references online which is the preferred method.
+It permits you to identify individuals who will provide references, who can submit their references online through the application portal or via a letter-holding system such as Interfolio.
+You can access the application via the Graduate Admissions site: https://gradschool.wayne.edu/apply

 From each college and university attended.
 Send copies of all transcripts directly to the BMS Program.